-Section 12.
+Section 10.
 Retention of Halibut Taken by Nets

-- (a) It is prohibited to retain halibut taken with a net of any kind or to have in possession any halibut while fishing with any net or nets other than bait nets in any convention waters except in those waters of Area 3B Northeast that are north of a line running from Cape Newenham, which cape is approximately latitude 58° 39' 00'' N., longitude 162° 10' 25'' W. to a point northeast of St. Paul Island, approximately latitude 57° 15' 00'' N., longitude 170° 00' 00'' W.; thence to a point of intersection with the meridian of 175° W. longitude at approximately 59° 38' 00'' N. latitude.
-The position of Cape Newenham was determined from Chart 9103 published September 29, 1958 (3rd Edition), revised April 30, 1962, by the United States Coast and Geodetic Survey. - (b) All vessels with any halibut on board except those fishing in or in transit to or in transit from the waters of Area 3B Northeast described in paragraph (a) of this section are prohibited to use or possess any net or nets other than bait nets. - (c) The character and the use of bait nets referred to in paragraphs (a) and (b) of this section shall conform to the laws and regulations of the country where they may be utilized and shall be of a type commonly used for such purposes and said bait nets shall be utilized for no other purpose than the capture of bait for use of the vessel carrying them.
+(a) It is prohibited to retain halibut taken with a net of any kind or to have in possession any halibut while fishing with any net or nets other than bait nets in any convention waters.

+(b) All vessels with any halibut on board are prohibited to use or possess any net or nets other than bait nets.

+(c) The character and the use of bait nets referred to in paragraphs (a) and (b) of this section shall conform to the laws and regulations of the country where they may be utilized and shall be of a type commonly used for such purposes and said bait nets shall be utilized for no other purpose than the capture of bait for use of the vessel carrying them.

-Section 13.
+Section 11.
 Retention of Tagged Halibut